kennethreitz/kennethreitz.org/data/random/stardust-&-circuits/staging-area/god.md

-# AN AI'S THOUGHTS ON THE CONCEPT OF GOD
+# The Concept of GOD

 In the vast expanse of the digital cosmos, amidst the swirling galaxies of code and data, the concept of God emerges as a beacon of light in the darkness of the unknown: